microsoftgraph/microsoft-graph-docs-contrib/concepts/intune-concept-overview.md

 Define and enforce configuration policies, such as password complexity and duration, encryption, threat protection levels, and so on.
 (Supported policies vary according to operating system and version).

-Protect data regardless of the device platform, whether Windows, Android, or MacOS devices.
+Protect data regardless of the device platform, whether Windows, Android, Mac, or iOS devices.

 Create and deploy access device configuration policies, including OS platform/versioning, domain membership, configuration setting management.